Ascher176/cse15l-lab-report-1/lab-report-1.md

 ![Image](image11.jpg)

 We don't have access to directories of other students (we get "Permission denied" message if we try to access them),
-but we can look up what is in "public" directory and read one of the files with the _cat_ command:
+but we can look up what is in the "public" directory and read one of the files with the _cat_ command:
 ![Image](image12.jpg)

 You can run the command _exit_ to log out of the remote server or create a new terminal and try the same commands on your own computer.